perforce/p4prometheus/INSTALL.md

     sudo journalctl -u node_exporter --no-pager | less

-## prometheus
+### prometheus

 Access page http://localhost:9090 in your browser and search for some metrics.

-## Grafana
+### Grafana

 Check that a suitable data source is setup (i.e. Victoria Metrics or Prometheus - see below)

 Use the `Explore` option to look for some basic metrics, e.g. just start typing `p4_` and it should autocomplete if it has found `p4_` metrics being collected.
 Alternatively try `node_time_seconds`

-# Advanced config options
+## Advanced config options

 For improved security:

-* consider LDAP integration for Grafana
+- consider LDAP integration for Grafana
-* implement appropriate authentication for the various end-points such as Prometheus and node_exporter
+- implement appropriate authentication for the various end-points such as Prometheus and node_exporter

-# Windows Installation
+## Windows Installation

 The above instructions are all for Linux.
-However, all the components have Windows binaries, with the exception of the crontab for `lslocks` monitoring ()`monitor_wrapper.sh` and `monitor_metrics.py`).
-Note that `p4metrics` now has a Windows executable version (it wraps the `p4.exe`)
+However, all the components have Windows binaries, with the exception of the systemd timer service for `lslocks` monitoring (`monitor_wrapper.sh` and `monitor_metrics.py`).
+Note that `p4metrics` now has a Windows executable version (it wraps the `p4.exe` CLI)

 Details:

-* Grafana has a Windows Installer: [Grafana Installer](https://grafana.com/grafana/download)
+- Grafana has a Windows Installer: [Grafana Installer](https://grafana.com/grafana/download)
-* Prometheus has a Windows executable: [Prometheus Executable](https://github.com/prometheus/prometheus/releases)
+- Prometheus has a Windows executable: [Prometheus Executable](https://github.com/prometheus/prometheus/releases)
-* Instead of Node Exporter use: [Windows Exporter](https://github.com/prometheus-community/windows_exporter/releases)
+- Instead of Node Exporter use: [Windows Exporter](https://github.com/prometheus-community/windows_exporter/releases)
-* P4Prometheus has a Windows executable: [P4prometheus Executable](https://github.com/perforce/p4prometheus/releases)
+- P4Prometheus has a Windows executable: [P4prometheus Executable](https://github.com/perforce/p4prometheus/releases)
-* P4Metrics has a Windows executable: [P4metrics Executable](https://github.com/perforce/p4prometheus/releases)
+- P4Metrics has a Windows executable: [P4metrics Executable](https://github.com/perforce/p4prometheus/releases)

 For testing it is recommended just to run the various executables from command line first and test with Prometheus and Grafana.
 This allows you to test with firewalls/ports/access rights etc.
 When it is all working, you can wrap up and install each binary as a Service as noted below.

-## Windows Exporter
+### Windows Exporter

 This used to be called "WMI Exporter".